Unthrottled/ultra-marathon/content/reflections/durationnotgood.md

 think this is the last thing that project will provide.
 It has given me an opportunity to tell a story about when and how not to get stuck doing something that has lost meaning.

-Until I am able to find an answer to the _so what_ question about the merit of time spent on activities done in theT past.
+Until I am able to find an answer to the _so what_ question about the merit of time spent on activities done in the past.
 Just showing durations of time spent does not feel like it provides any story worth without me having to explain it.
 If I ever figure out that out, it might mean that I can get something out of that data.
 However, I am not going to try hard, because I have already come to terms with letting it go.